amirrezasadeqi/funnywing_obsidian_vaults/Telem_Com_vault/Start Note for knowledge base about funnywing project RF Telemetery Communication.md

 	DH: 13A200
 	DL: 404A9EAB

-Now let's see how XBee python library can work for us!
+#### Now let's see how XBee python library can work for us!
+I think we can't use the XBee python library, when the module is in transparent operating mode and if we insist on using transparent mode, I think we should use python standard serial module.
+For more information check [this part of xbee python library documentation](https://xbplib.readthedocs.io/en/latest/user_doc/working_with_xbee_classes.html#device-operating-mode).
+So now, we should check if we can use API operating mode for XTend modules for connecting into pixhawk.
+I've checked the

 I think we can use the rf modules!